 LIVE IT UP NC…..TAKE CHARGE OF YOUR HEALTH!

-LIVE IT NC is the banner of a 9 county initiative in Southeastern North Carolina, whose mission is to bring partners, stakeholders, and communities together by helping people find ways to live healthier by supporting healthier environments where we live, work, pray and play.
+LIVE IT NC is the banner of a 9 county initiative in Southeastern NC, whose mission is to bring partners, stakeholders, and communities together by helping people find ways to live healthier by supporting healthier environments where we live, work, pray and play.

 Have you ever heard that you need to “know your numbers,” which refers to key markers of health like blood pressure, cholesterol, blood sugar, body mass index (BMI), and waist circumference?
 Although Health Care Providers check most of these at annual check-ups, it’s important to know and understand your numbers and what they mean for you and your health.
 By keeping those numbers within a healthy range, you can greatly improve your overall health and reduce your risk for chronic diseases including Obesity, Diabetes, Heart Disease, and Stroke.